The Range (Qld)

 The Range shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-In The Range, residents aged 15+ have higher educational attainment than broader benchmarks.
-Specifically, 33.0% hold university qualifications compared to 15.9% in the SA4 region and 17.1% in the SA3 area.
-Bachelor degrees are most common at 22.3%, followed by postgraduate qualifications (7.1%) and graduate diplomas (3.6%).
-Vocational credentials are also prevalent, with 29.7% of residents holding such qualifications – advanced diplomas account for 8.8% while certificates make up 20.9%.
+Educational attainment in The Range is notably higher than broader benchmarks.
+Among residents aged 15+, 33.0% hold university qualifications, compared to 15.9% in SA4 region and 17.1% in SA3 area.
+Bachelor degrees are the most common at 22.3%, followed by postgraduate qualifications (7.1%) and graduate diplomas (3.6%).
+Vocational credentials are also prominent, with 29.7% of residents aged 15+ holding such qualifications - advanced diplomas comprise 8.8% while certificates make up 20.9%.

 Educational participation is high, with 36.3% of residents currently enrolled in formal education.
 This includes 18.1% in secondary education, 8.3% in primary education, and 6.0% pursuing tertiary education.